U.S. Route 278 in South Carolina: Route description

 After crossing the Savannah River from Georgia, US 278 bypasses downtown North Augusta, South Carolina to the south en route to Beech Island and Johnson Crossroads.
 It then forms a de facto northern boundary of the Savannah River Site, crossing into the property on a few occasions.
 The route then continues eastward and then southward through the communities of Barnwell, Kline, Allendale, Fairfax, Hampton, Varnville, Ridgeland, and Hardeeville where it meets I-95.
 US 278 shares the route between Ridgeland and Hardeeville with US 17.

 From Allendale to Almeda, US 278 runs along the CSX Augusta Subdivision.

 Upon reaching Hardeeville, the route heads eastward toward the Atlantic with large residential and commercial developments lining the spine of the road from Hardeeville through Okatie and Bluffton.
 The route crosses over Calibogue Sound onto Hilton Head Island.
-After a five-mile stretch in which the route is tolled, US 278 ends at US 278 Business on the southern portion of Hilton Head Island, just outside Sea Pines Plantation.
+After a five-mile stretch in which the route was previously tolled, US 278 ends at US 278 Business on the southern portion of Hilton Head Island, just outside Sea Pines Plantation.